-Martin Luther King Jr. assassination location.
+The motel where Martin Luther King Jr. was assassinated

-Martin Luther King Jr. assassination location.
+Martin Luther King Jr. assassination location

-In April of 1968, MLK was staying in room 306 on the second floor of the Lorraine Motel (close to the red circle in the image above).
+In April 1968, MLK was staying in room 306 on the second floor of the Lorraine Motel (close to the red circle in the image above).

 In the months leading up to the shooting, he had been making frequent trips to Memphis to support African American sanitation workers who were striking for better pay and safety conditions.

-Notably, his plans to return to the city had recently been published in a number of newspapers.
+His plans to return to the city had recently been published in a number of newspapers.
 Furthermore, it was common knowledge that he often stayed at the Lorraine Motel.

 On the evening of April 4th, 1968, King was standing on the balcony outside of his room.
 Unbeknownst to him, a pro-segregationist and petty criminal named James Earl Ray had taken up a shooting position in a rooming house that was just 200 feet away.